WingsMaker/qr_reader/README.md

 # qr_reader
-Wrote my own webapp for QR code handling.
+Wrote my own webapp for QR code reader.
 No need internet access, clean codes.
 Can be used for those company laptop with restricted access.

 Background